Community Oversight Board

 Administrators at Gillette Children's Specialty Healthcare are the first point of contact for research occurring within Gillette.
 Questions about research at Gillette, including business operations, compliance and regulatory concerns as well as study participation will be addressed by Gillette.

 The IRB relies on Gillette staff to review contracts and research agreements to ensure that they conform to the specific requirements for subject protection.
-Gilette staff use “WORKSHEET: Contracts (HRP-324)” to conduct this review.
+Gillette staff use “WORKSHEET: Contracts (HRP-324)” to conduct this review.

 Participant Experience Survey